Academic Program

 Degree Structure – Bachelor of Science Community Studies

 The BScCS degree requires 120 credits plus two work placements in a science or science-related environment.
-The overall degree structure consists of four parts and each part was designed to provide opportunities to learn science.
-Additional information about each of the degree's four parts can be found in the Cape Breton University academic calendar on the university's website (www.cbu.ca).
+The overall degree structure consists of four parts (identified below) with each part originally designed to provide opportunities to learn science (see figure below for Integrative Science concentration).
+Additional information about each of the degree's four parts can be found in the Cape Breton University academic calendar or on the university's website (www.cbu.ca).
+Information in the university calendar is, however, incomplete with respect to requirements for the degree's core.

 1. Core (science via small group topic choice in Community Studies courses)